sean-codes/sean-codes.github.io/_posts/2017-2-16-front-end-micro-app-with-no-frameworks.md

 type: Codepen Daily
 ---

-This is a javascript heavy front end template I created for creating, deleting, and updating backend cron jobs.
+Javascript heavy front end template I created for creating, deleting, and updating backend cron jobs.
 This uses no frameworks or plugins.
 Here are some notes:

 ## Data storage
 The data is being stores in a JSON array.
 The id field is for when creating new jobs it will stay uniqie until hooked up to a database.